-A stroke results when blood and oxygen flow to the brain is stopped or interrupted.
-This happens because of a ruptured or blocked blood vessel.
+A stroke occurs when the flow of blood and oxygen to the brain is stopped or interrupted.
+This happens because of a burst (ruptured) or blocked blood vessel.

-The side of your brain affected by a stroke determines which parts of your body are affected.
 The base of your brain (brainstem) is connected to your spinal cord.
-The brainstem controls your eye movements, swallowing, breathing, alertness and other specialized functions.
+The brainstem controls specialized functions, including: